Study abroad

 If you’re considering studying abroad, take a look at our blog to find out some of the key benefits it offers.

 The presence of a health insurance plan can be a pre-requisite for studying abroad.
 It could be necessary for obtaining a visa or be something that is required by your chosen university or educational facility.
-Check the rules for the country you the country you have selected to study in to see if this is something that you will have to prepare.
+Check the rules for the country you have selected to study in to see if this is something that you will have to prepare.

 While private medical insurance cover might not always be mandatory, it can ensure that you don’t have to pay out of pocket for expensive medical treatment.
 It can also provide you with flexibility during your time abroad, as it allows you to choose where you are treated and who you are treated by.